Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Background

-A general linear inverse problem is defined as:
+\paragraph{Linear inverse problems.} A general linear inverse problem is defined as:

-Where the goal is to recover an unknown signal $\x\in\mathbb{R}^d$ from a degraded observation $\y\in\mathbb{R}^m$, Wherein $\bH\in\mathbb{R}^{m\times d}$ is a known linear degradation matrix, and $\nn\sim\mathcal{N}(\0,\sigma^2_y\I)$ denotes i.i.d. additive Gaussian noise.
-A common property of these problems is the loss of information induced by the degradation operator $\bH$, making perfect recovery of $\x$ from $\y$ generally impossible and rendering the problem ill-posed.
+where the goal is to recover an unknown signal $\x\in\mathbb{R}^d$ from a degraded observation $\y\in\mathbb{R}^m$.
+Here, $\bH\in\mathbb{R}^{m\times d}$ is a known linear degradation matrix, and $\nn\!\sim\!\mathcal{N}(\0,\sigma^2_y\I)$ denotes i.i.d. additive Gaussian noise.
+A common property of these problems is the loss of information induced by the degradation operator $\bH$, making perfect recovery generally impossible and rendering the problem ill-posed. \paragraph{Denoising diffusion probabilistic models.} Diffusion models form a generative framework that transforms a simple normal distribution into a target data distribution $p(\x_0)$, thereby enabling the synthesis of samples $\x_0\!\in\!\mathbb{R}^d$.
+As originally formulated in DDPM \cite{ho2020denoising}, the diffusion process consists of two Markovian paths, the \emph{forward} and \emph{reverse} processes, each comprising a sequence of $T$ latent variables.
+The \emph{forward} process gradually corrupts a clean signal $\x_0$ through additive Gaussian noise: